 – can be used to remind you, with your permission, to return for follow up, check-ups and reviews.

-If you wish to remain anonymous while accessing healthcare services, please talk us.
+– If you wish to remain anonymous while accessing healthcare services, please advise us.

 It is normal for all NPs/GPs to have access to your medical records.
-If you have any concerns about this please discuss them with your NP/GP.
+If you have any concerns about this please discuss this with your NP/GP.

-It is important that other people involved in your care, such as medical specialists and other healthcare professionals, are informed of the relevant parts of your medical history, so they can provide the best care for you.
+It is important that other people are involved in your care, such as medical specialists, healthcare professionals, are informed of the relevant parts of your medical history, so they can provide the best care for you.
 Your NP/GP will let you know when this is necessary.

 – you have consented to this sharing, or